dylanljones/pyrekordbox/SQLCIPHER_WIN.md

 - **Optional: Copy `libssl-1_1.dll` into the Python DLL directory**

-The last two steps are only required, if the first step is not sufficient.
+The last two steps are only required if the first step is not sufficient.

-After replacing the DLL files SQLCipher-databases can be unlocked via the normal `sqlite3` package by providing the key via the `PRAGMA key='db-key'` SQL statement.
+After replacing the DLL files SQLCipher-databases can be unlocked via the normal `sqlite3` package by providing a key via the `PRAGMA key='db-key'` SQL statement.

 | ❗  | The included DLL's only work with *Python 3.8 (32 bit)*!
 For other Python versions (specificly the version of the included SQLite3 libary) the DLL's have to be built from source. |
 |----|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|